 Try to survive as long as possible with your early drops and you should draw out your bigger ticket cards.
-Invocation of Frost stalls out the enemy and gets you a 2/1 with Rush, and Far Sight sets you up for big plays later in the game.
+Invocation of Frost stalls out the enemy and gets you a 2/1 with Rush, and Cagematch Custodian allows you to draw out your Bogspine Knuckles.

 Late Game: Galakrond, the Tempest can bring you right back into the game.
 The fully upgraded version summons two 8/8s with Rush, offering removal alongside a scary board presence.
-Vashj Prime will refuel you and let you start casting spells again too.
 Finally, Kronx Dragonhoof can be played out after you transform into Galakrond, and unleash a Devastation on your enemy, stamping out any final hope of them getting back into the game.